FixPlanet/FixPlanet.github.io/src/committee.md

 # Project selection committee <a name="project-selection-committee"></a>

-Projects will be reviewed by this group of people.
+Projects will be reviewed by this group of people. <a href="/join-the-committee.html">Interested in joining us?</a>

 <div class="committee-members">
 $for(members)$